rovemonteux/happeningineu/README.md

 Read the INSTALL.txt file for how to get started.

-You should first read the AUTHORs, COPYRIGHT and GNU-AGPL-3.0 files.
+Please also read the AUTHORS, COPYRIGHT and GNU-AGPL-3.0 files.

 **THIS IS ALPHA SOFTWARE AND SHOULD BE TREATED ACCORDINGLY.**
 **IT IS FUN TO GET RUNNING, BUT EXPECT THINGS TO BE BROKEN.**